Massacre of St George's Fields: Massacre

 With news of his conviction and imprisonment, crowds began assembling just south of the King's Bench Prison on a large open space between Southwark and Lambeth called St George's Fields.
 Over the next two weeks numbers increased daily.
 On 10 May as many as 15,000 people had gathered at St George's Fields.
 They began chanting "Wilkes and Liberty", "No Liberty, No King", and "Damn the King!
 Damn the Government!
 Damn the Justices!" outside the prison.

 Concerned about the intent of the crowd, four Justices of the peace from Surrey asked for military protection.
-A detachment of the Horse Grenadier Guards was sent to stand between the protestors and the prison.
+A detachment of the British Army's Horse Grenadier Guards was sent to stand between the protestors and the prison.
 When the troops arrived, people shouted insults at the soldiers.
 A particularly obnoxious man wearing a red coat repeatedly goaded the troops.
 After some soldiers were sent to apprehend him, he was chased to a barn where one of the pursuing troops shot a person inside wearing a red coat.
 However the victim turned out to be an innocent young man named William Allen who worked at the farm.
 He was buried in St Mary's churchyard at Newington where a monument was erected to his memory.